doki-nordic/fw-nrfconnect-nrf/scripts/west_commands/sbom/README.rst

      --input-files '**/*.c' '!**/main.c'

-* You can read a list of input files from a file:
+* Read a list of input files from a file:

   .. parsed-literal::
      :class: highlight